Seized Property Management Act

 (2) The power of the Minister in respect of any seized property that is the subject of a management order includes

-(a) in the case of perishable or rapidly depreciating property, the power to make an interlocutory sale of that property; and
+(a) the power to make an interlocutory sale of perishable or rapidly depreciating property;

 Marginal note:Application for destruction order